Early Years Pupil Premium (EYPP)

 - Education Endowment Foundation Toolkit shows that funding spent on communication and language projects and self-regulation has the highest impact for the least cost

 - Equality and Inclusion Team deliver I CAN training which is very effective, well evidenced and excellent use of EYPP.
-See Threads of Success for details
+See The Education People website for details

 - consider pooling funding with other settings and in your collaborations